-Dr Shahmalak said: ''Thinning hair does happen in around 30% of women going through the menopause.
-This typically happens between the ages of 40 and 55 with the most common ages between 45 and 50.
+Dr Shahmalak explains: ''Thinning hair does happen in around 30% of women going through menopause.
+This typically happens between the ages of 40 and 55, with the most common ages between 45 and 50.
 The changes in a woman's body lead to hormonal imbalances which result in hair loss for around a third of women.

 ''The most effective way of treating this is HRT - hormone replacement therapy.
 This is effective in restoring the hair in around 50% of cases.

 ''Unfortunately, hair lost during the menopause does not grow back in women for whom HRT was not effective.
 This can be very stressful for women who, like men, suffer a loss of self-esteem through having thinning hair.
 However, like men, they can treat this hair loss with a hair transplant which is effective is more than 90% of cases.